 Right across the street from the Proctor Theater, this place is packed right before a show.
 With its Mama Leone red-sauce family-style vibe, Johnny’s is a perennial favorite for locals and Union College parents.

-Straw-wrapped Chianti carafes hang from the ceiling, tables sport real-flame votive candles, and most entrees are under $20.
-Just-pulled-from-the-ground fresh and flavorful salads and traditional fare like the decent Eggplant Parm ($18.95) and house-made pastas keeps ‘em coming in.
+Straw-wrapped Chianti carafes hang from the ceiling, tables sport real-flame votive candles.
+Just-pulled-from-the-ground fresh and flavorful salads and traditional fare like the decent Eggplant Parm and house-made pastas keeps ‘em coming in.

-Pick up a pass ($40) and get a flight or pint at each stop on the Schenectady Ale Trail (6 in all) plus a free T-shirt (while supplies last) to celebrate your accomplishment.
+Pick up a pass for either 5 breweries, 2 distilleries, or all 8 beverage makers (includes a meadery), and get a flight or pint at each stop on the Schenectady Sips (8 in all).

 EAT: Jumpin’ Jacks